synfig/synfig-docs-dev/docs/common/Setting up netbeans IDE.rst

 Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The Apache Netbeans IDE is recommended for Synfig Studio developments.
+The Apache Netbeans IDE is recommended for Synfig Studio development.
 The Installer automatically prepares the IDE so that it comes with all required plug-ins, the correct workspace encoding settings, pre-configured code formatters and more.
 Simply follow these steps:

-    * Download the `Netbeans Installer. <https://netbeans.apache.org/download/nb111/nb111.html>`_
+    * Download the `Netbeans Installer. <https://netbeans.apache.org/download/>`_
     * Launch the Netbeans IDE and go to tools -> plugins.
-    * Go to Settings tab and enable **Netbeans 8.2 plugins portal** :
+    * Go to Settings tab and enable **Netbeans 8.2 plugins portal**:

         .. image:: ../images/netbeans_plugin_settings.png

     * Go to Available plugins and click on **check for newest**.
-    * Now select and install C/C++ plugin :
+    * Now select and install C/C++ plugin:

         .. image:: ../images/netbeans_cpp_plugin.png